A hackspace is necessary to tackle a mixed reality project. There are just too many unknown unknowns to try to go it alone.

 - A few people look up, and deadpan a greeting with a nod, or a distracted wave of a hand.

-- Among the people I regularly consult: co-founder Richard Hawthorn, president Ed Klacza, Travis Bumgarner, Blair Kenney, Max Rottersman, and many, many members and visitors.
+- Among the people you regularly consult: co-founder Richard Hawthorn, president Ed Klacza, Travis Bumgarner, Blair Kenney, Max Rottersman, and many, many members and visitors.

-- Even though I usually plan to just spend an hour (it's a work night), I will be here for at least two, possibly three.
+- Even though you usually plan to just spend an hour (it's a work night), you will be here for at least two, possibly three.

 On the Internet: